flutter/website/src/content/cookbook/architecture/offline-first.md

 ### Online-only writing

-One approach for writing data in offline-first applications is to enforce being online to perform writes.
+One approach for writing data in offline-first applications is to enforce being online to write data.
-While this may sound counterintuitive, this ensures that the data the user has modified is fully synchronized with the server, and the application doesn’t have a different state than the server.
+While this might sound counterintuitive, this ensures that the data the user has modified is fully synchronized with the server, and the application doesn’t have a different state than the server.

-In this case, first attempt to send the data to the API service, and if the request is successful, then store the data in the database.
+In this case, you first attempt to send the data to the API service, and if the request succeeds, then store the data in the database.

 <?code-excerpt "lib/data/repositories/user_profile_repository.dart (updateUserProfileOnline)" replace="/Online//g"?>